pandawarlord/03-fold-Khanh-Le/README.md

 Detailed instructions on how to submit your code directly from the Git repo can be found on Piazza.

-**Note:** Upon submission, Gradescope will only test your code on the *small public test suite*, so it will show maximum 24/160 points.
-After the deadline, we will regrade your submission on the full private test suite and you will get your full points.

 ## Recommended Workflow

 Learning folds comes with lots of type errors.
 You can make certain type errors